 I Got a Wage Garnishment Notice.
 What Should I Do First?

-Federal law protects a portion of your paycheck from garnishment, and many states protect more than the federal floor.
-The first week after the notice arrives is when most of your protection is exercised.
-Doing nothing is the worst option; doing the wrong thing is also bad; doing the right thing in the right order is straightforward and time-sensitive.
+Federal law shields part of your paycheck from garnishment.
+Many states shield more than the federal floor.
+Most of your protection has to be used in the first week after the notice arrives.
+Doing nothing is the worst move.
+Doing the wrong thing is bad.
+Doing the right thing in the right order is simple and time-sensitive.

-I am a Florida trial lawyer who has handled debt cases on the consumer side.
-This article describes what a wage garnishment notice generally is, the federal floor on how much of your wages are exempt, the categories of state exemptions that may apply on top, and the steps to take in the first week.
+I am a Florida trial lawyer.
+I have handled debt cases on the consumer side.
+This article walks through what a wage garnishment notice is.
+It covers the federal floor on how much of your wages are exempt.
+It covers state shields that may apply on top.
+And it covers the steps to take in the first week.
 It is general information, not legal advice.
-The law of your state and the specific facts of your case matter.
+The law of your state and the facts of your case matter.
 They may change what is right for you.
-For related reading on this site, see the debt defense overview.
+For more on this site, see the debt defense overview.

 Educational only.
 Not legal advice.I am a Florida trial lawyer, licensed only in Florida.
 I am not licensed in any other state, U.S. territory, or foreign jurisdiction.
 Reading this article does not create an attorney-client, fiduciary, or advisory relationship.
 Consumer protection law and court procedures vary by state and often by county.
 Verify every rule, deadline, and form against the law where you live and the specific court where any case is pending.
 If you have been served with a garnishment, the strongest protection is a consumer-protection or consumer-debt-defense attorney licensed in your state.
 The National Association of Consumer Advocates (consumeradvocates.org) and your state bar's referral service are good starting points.
 Federal fee-shifting laws sometimes make this kind of representation affordable.